Arctic PIRE: Promoting Sustainability in the Arctic

 Center for Urban & Environmental Research

-Housed in the Geography Department, the Columbian College’s Center for Urban and Environmental Research (CUER) provides opportunities for faculty and students to engage in research and urban development activities.
+Housed in the Geography and the Environment Department, the Columbian College’s Center for Urban and Environmental Research (CUER) provides opportunities for faculty and students to engage in research and urban development activities.

 The center collaborates with the National Institutes of Health, the Pan American Development Institute, Children's Hospital, Casey Trees and the World Bank.
 Researchers within CUER have expertise in GIS and remote sensing, tools that are transforming the field of geography into an increasingly interdisciplinary science.
 The center also incorporates a broad spectrum of fundamental and applied studies across geographical scales and regions.